 By utilizing the coefficient of variation in this context, we gain insights into the relative variability of SRTs between the two groups.
 This information can contribute to a better understanding of the relationship between working memory performance and speech recognition abilities in individuals with hearing impairments, potentially revealing important connections and individual differences.

-In conclusion, the coefficient of variation serves as a valuable tool in Cognitive Hearing Science to quantify and compare the relative variability of data.
+In conclusion, the coefficient of variation can serve as a valuable tool in Cognitive Hearing Science to quantify and compare the relative variability of data.
 It allows researchers to explore patterns, identify differences, and interpret the spread of speech recognition thresholds concerning the mean.
-Finally, it can provide crucial insights into the intricate interplay between working memory, hearing impairments, and speech perception abilities in noisy environments.
+Finally, it can provide insights into the interplay between working memory, hearing impairments, and speech perception abilities in noisy environments.

 Synthetic Data